Onboarding (Providers & Channel Partners)

 Medicare Coverage Discovery & MBI Sourcing

-This is an optional add-on.
+This is an optional paid add-on service.
 It is not included automatically with Coverage Discovery and is only required when the customer elects Medicare discovery and the related Medicare onboarding support.

 Medicare‑specific configuration is only required if: